justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 Ladies and gentlemen, welcome to the meat and potatoes of this post.

 To recap, we've learned why annealing is desirable to reduce internal stresses (ie. increase crystallization), what previous research has identified, and what current heat treatment processes have already been tried.
-Although the presented information has helped in answering our preliminary questions, we still have unanswered ones that are left for us to uncover and test:
+Although the presented information has helped in answering our preliminary questions, we still have unanswered ones that are left for us to uncover and test.

 #### The Questions